thecodingmachine/splash-router/doc/service-provider.md

 You need to register the [`Mouf\Mvc\Splash\DI\SplashServiceProvider`](src/Mouf/Mvc/Splash/DI/SplashServiceProvider.php) into your container.

-If your container supports Puli integration, you have nothing to do.
+If your container supports thecodingmachine/discovery integration, you have nothing to do.
 Otherwise, refer to your framework or container's documentation to learn how to register *service providers*.

 ## Introduction